Norwegian Joy Review and Specifications

 Norwegian Cruise Line Corporation Ltd. (Norwegian) is a wholly owned subsidiary of NCLH (Norwegian Cruise Line Holdings Ltd).
 This American cruise company is headquartered in unincorporated Miami-Dade County, Florida.
 In 1966 Norwegian began operations under the name "Norwegian Caribbean Line".
 The NCL company is best known for the Freestyle Cruising concept, meaning that there are no set times and seating arrangements for meals, formal attire is not required.
 Norwegian is a publicly traded company with 44% publicly listed on NASDAQ, with major shareholders (as of 30 June 2014): Genting Group (28%), Apollo Global Management (20%), and TPG Capital (7.9%).
 NCL controls nearly 8% of the total worldwide share of cruise market.

-The 163,000-ton, 5,400-passenger cruise ship Norwegian Joy is currently under construction by Meyer Werft (Papenburg, Germany).
-The newest of the NCL ships is scheduled to enter service for Norwegian Cruise Lines from 2017.
+The 163,000-ton, 5,400-passenger cruise ship Norwegian Joy was built by Meyer Werft (Papenburg, Germany).
+The newest of the NCL ships entered service for Norwegian Cruise Lines from 2017.
 The first name of the ship (Bliss) was selected in a USA TODAY contest.
 Norwegian Cruise Line largest and newest ships to date, weigh 163,000 GT each.
 The Joy ship boasts the innovative features found on Norwegian Getaway and Norwegian Breakaway, as well as a number of new interactive experiences.